-If you looked out on the Feast of Stephen -- that's 26 December, but we'll get back to that -- you might think Christmas is over.
+If you, like good king Wenceslaus in the song, looked out on the Feast of Stephen -- that's 26 December, but we'll get back to that -- you might think Christmas is over.
 Already on the evening news on Christmas day the local stations are posting Christmas tree pick up sites and times.
 Some hang around for a week to give a festive atmosphere to New Year's Eve and Day, then come down.
 On 2 January, Valentine's Day candy is in the stores.

 That fits with the world's Christmas season.
 The church has a little different season going on.
 December is largely taken up with Advent.
 The idea is preparation there too, but not as in buying presents and food.
 It's about a preparation of repentance for celebrating the coming in the flesh of God as Jesus who will die to save us from our sins, for the coming of faith in him into our hearts, and for the coming of Jesus again in glory to judge the living and the dead on the Last Day.